AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/components/reference.md

   * CSS formatting should be kept separate from the component definitions.
 Define conventions for naming your HTML elements so that you can modify them through external CSS files.
 * What security implications may your new component introduce?

+### Reusing Existing Components {#reusing-components}

+Before you invest time in creating an entirely new component, consider customizing or extending existing components.
+[The Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) offer a suite of flexible, robust, and well-tested production-ready components.

+#### Extending Core Components {#extending-core-components}

+The Core Components also offer [clear customization patterns](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/customizing.html) that you can use to adapt them to the needs of your own project.

+#### Overlaying Components {#overlying-components}

+Components can also be redefined with an [overlay](/help/implementing/developing/introduction/overlays.md) based on the search path logic.
+However in such case, the [Sling Resource Merger](/help/implementing/developing/introduction/sling-resource-merger.md) will not be triggered and `/apps` must define the entire overlay.

+#### Extending Component Dialogs {#extending-component-dialogs}

+It is also possible to override a component dialog using the Sling Resource Merger and defining the property `sling:resourceSuperType`.

+This means you only need to redefine the required differences, as opposed to redefining the entire dialog.

 ### Content Logic and Rendering Markup  {#content-logic-and-rendering-markup}

+Your component will be rendered with [HTML.](https://www.w3schools.com/htmL/html_intro.asp) Your component needs to define the HTML needed to take the required content and then render it as required, on both the author and publish environments.

 It is recommended to keep the code responsible for markup and rendering separate from the code that controls the logic used to select the component's content.

 This philosophy is supported by [HTL](https://experienceleague.adobe.com/docs/experience-manager-htl/using/overview.html), a templating language that is purposely limited to ensure a real programming language is used to define the underlying business logic.
-This (optional) logic is invoked from HTL with a specific command.
 This mechanism highlights the code that is called for a given view and, if required, allows specific logic for different views of the same component.

+This (optional) logic can be implemented in different ways and is invoked from HTL with specific commands:

+* Using Java - [The HTL Java Use-API](https://helpx.adobe.com/experience-manager/htl/using/use-api-java.html) enables an HTL file to access helper methods in a custom Java class.
+This allows you to use Java code to implement the logic for selecting and configuring the component content.
+* Using JavaScript - [The HTL JavaScript Use-API](https://experienceleague.adobe.com/docs/experience-manager-htl/using/htl/use-api-javascript.html) enables a HTL file to access helper code written in JavaScript.
+This allows you to use JavaScript code to implement the logic for selecting and configuring the component content.
+* Using Client-Side Libraries - Modern websites rely heavily on client-side processing driven by complex JavaScript and CSS code.
+See the document [Using Client-Side Libraries on AEM as a Cloud Service](/help/implementing/developing/introduction/clientlibs.md) for more information.

 ### Developing Your Own Components {#developing-your-own-components}

 Dev content here?

-## Structure {#structure}
+## Component Structure {#structure}

 The structure of an AEM component is powerful and flexible.
 The main parts are: